Qazeer/InfoSec-Notes/General/Ports_scan.md

 *Host Discovery*

-Generate a live hosts list trough a `nmap` "ping sweep":
+Generate a live hosts list through a `nmap` "ping sweep":
-  - `ARP` ping for hosts on the same local subnet
+  - `ARP` ping for hosts on the same local subnet.
   - `ICMP` `echo` requests and `TCP` probes on ports 80 and 443 otherwise.

 ```